edinsabic/C/README.md

 Small projects in C\
 A directory will be created for each game\
 \
-The last game (Advanced version of Tic Tac Toe) is done\
+The last game (Advanced version of Tic Tac Toe) is fixed and therefore done\
 Check the 'Instrukcije_d001' directory